 The team initially tried to analyze tweets about one of Singapore's transport services with existing software, such as open-access Stanford-produced natural language processing tools.
 But the results were not satisfactory, Yang says.
 Negative tweets tended to be wrongly classified as neutral, for instance.
 The team took on the challenge and developed a sentiment analysis tool of its own, called SentiMo.

 To create the program, the team’s efforts ranged from constructing their own sentiment lexicons — specialized dictionaries that label words as positive or negative — to devising ‘sentence decomposers’ to deconstruct text into easier-to-handle blocks, trying to find linguistic rules to handle special words.
 “We also included things like emoticons and latest social media slang that you don’t find in the Oxford dictionary,” says Yang.
-“Over an 18-month development period, we coded and tested these rules, until adding more rules didn’t significantly increase the performance,” she says.
+“Over an 18-month development period, we coded and tested these rules, until adding more rules didn’t significantly increase the performance/"